 The Franklin Regional Transit Authority (FRTA) was established in 1978 with the provisions of Chapter 161B.
 The FRTA currently serves 41 communities throughout Franklin, Hampden, Hampshire and Worcester Counties.

-Though not the biggest transit authority in Massachusetts, the FRTA covers the largest (1121.08 square miles) and the most rural geographical area in the State.
+While it is not the largest transit authority in Massachusetts, the FRTA covers the greatest distance at 1121.08 square miles of service coverage and in the most geographically rural area in the state.

-According to the statute, regional transit authorities cannot operate service directly, but instead must contract with private operators for the provision of service.
-The FRTA contracts with Franklin Transit Management, Inc. for their fixed route and some demand response service.
-Due to the rural area we serve, the FRTA also contracts with some of our Councils on Aging to provide additional demand response transportation.
+According to the statute, regional transit authorities cannot operate service directly but instead must contract with private operators for the provision of service.
+The FRTA contracts with Franklin Transit Management, Inc. for the fixed routes and several Demand Response service areas.
+Due to the rural area served, the FRTA also contracts with several Councils on Aging to provide additional Demand Response transportation.

-Operating expenses must come from grants, state and local funding and farebox revenue.
-Operating expenses covers salaries, benefits, advertising and marketing expenses and other cash needs.
+Operating expenses must come from grants, state/local funding and fare box revenue.
+Operating expenses cover salaries, benefits, advertising and marketing expenses and other cash needs.

-The Franklin Regional Transit Authority currently has a fleet of 46 vehicles.
-We operate 8 buses, 32 vans and provide service for 41 participating member communities.
+The Franklin Regional Transit Authority currently has a fleet of 37 vehicles.
+We operate 8 buses, 8 mini buses and 21 vans that provide service for 41 participating member communities.

-In August 2006, the FRTA assumed the responsibility of providing transportation services for the towns of Greenfield and Montague.
-Transportation for those two (2) towns were previously operated by the Greenfield Montague Transportation Area (GMTA) under MGL Chapter 161A and included fixed route and demand response service.
-The FRTA had four (4) original fixed routes prior to the consolidation of services and saw their fixed route service increase to nine (9) routes with services expanding into Greenfield, Montague and Amherst.
-Previous gaps in demand response service were closed and ADA service was implemented for the consumers in Greenfield and Montague whereas previously the service was being provided under their Demand Response system.
+In August of 2006, the FRTA assumed the responsibility of providing transportation services for the towns of Greenfield and Montague.
+Transportation for these two (2) towns was previously operated under M.G.L.
+Ch.
+161B, by the Greenfield Montague Transportation Area (GMTA) and included fixed route and Demand Response service.

-We can arrange transportation by request for elders and the disabled residents in our 40-town area.
-We use a network of public and private transportation providers to provide this service.
+We can arrange transportation by request for elders and the disabled residents in our 41 town area.
+We use a network of public and private transportation providers to provide Demand Response service.
 In order to qualify for these services, you must be 60 or older or have a significant mobility or functional impairment.
-Disabled customers must have valid eligibility through the FRTA.
+Visit our link below for more information.